Yes, decorating for Christmas early *does* make people happy

 It wasn’t even Halloween yet when a fully lit Christmas tree appeared in the living room window of a house in my neighborhood.
 It looked out of place flanked by houses draped in faux spider webs and pumpkins.
 I wondered what would posses the homeowners to get in the Christmas spirit so early, but according to one expert, the answer is pretty simple.

-Christmas stuff makes people feel good (so go ahead and get the tree out before Thanksgiving if you want).
+Christmas stuff makes people feel good and so does decorating for Christmas early–so go ahead and get the tree out before Thanksgiving if you want.

 “In a world full of stress and anxiety, people like to associate to things that make them happy and Christmas decorations evoke those strong feelings of the childhood,” psychoanalyst Steve McKeown told Unilad.
 “Decorations are simply an anchor or pathway to those old childhood magical emotions of excitement.
 So putting up those Christmas decorations early extends the excitement.”